uviclibraries/raspberrypi/act-2.md

 # Retro Gaming With RetroPi
 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Enjoy!

+Entirely new instructions that will take far less time are coming soon.

+# Start of Old Content

 ## Installing Necessary Software
 1. Install a copy of RetroPi at [this site](https://retropie.org.uk/download/){:target="_blank"} for the appropriate hardware.
 2. After getting the image, run etcher and load the image onto the microSD card.